Ircama/ELM327-emulator/README.md

 Allowed keys to be used in the dictionary:

-- `'Pid'`: short pid description (used by the `emulator.answer` dictionary)
+- `'Pid'`: short pid description (also used by the `emulator.answer` dictionary)
 - `'Descr'`: string describing the pid
 - `'Exec'`: command to be executed
-- `'Log'`: logging.debug argument
+- `'Log'`: *logging.debug* argument
-- `'ResponseFooter'`: run a function and returns a footer to the response
+- `'ResponseFooter'`: run a function and returns a footer to the response (a lambda function can be used)
-- `'ResponseHeader'`: run a function and returns a header to the response
+- `'ResponseHeader'`: run a function and returns a header to the response (a lambda function can be used)
 - `'Response'`: returned data
 - `'Action'`: can be set to 'skip' in order to skip the processing of the pid
 - `'Header'`: not used